 Myofascial Pain Syndrome

-A form of chronic pain disorder and symptoms include deep pain in muscles that do not improve over time and sleep or mood disturbances
+A form of chronic pain disorder and symptoms that include deep pain in muscles that do not improve over time and sleep or mood disturbances

 Resting the affected areas is the first step.
 Other remedies that can be applied include: